Eclisher/Project-PROG2-introduct-spring-boot/README.md

 ## Presentation

-This project implements a [entities] management system using RESTful APIs.
+This project implements a [model] management system using RESTful APIs.
 CRUD (Create, Read, Update, Delete) operations are exposed via REST endpoints.

 ## Technologies used